conwayjw97/Image-Colourisation-with-Deep-Learning/data/readme.md

 Contains the ShapeSet, Face images, and Imagenette datasets used to evaluate our models.
 Cifar-10 is not included here, as it is downloaded inside the notebooks through the use of dedicated Tensorflow function calls.

-All third-party datasets were used in this project with respect for their corresponding licences:
+All third-party datasets were used with respect for their corresponding licences:

 * Cifar-10 is an MIT licenced dataset: https://github.com/wichtounet/cifar-10